 I chose to purchase my eyeglass frames from Pair and have my optometrist order my progressive lenses.
 Because of my previous Lasik surgery, my prescription is moderate.
 I have a slight astigmatism and I need magnification for reading and computer work.
 I don’t need glasses to drive or watch TV.

-This time, for just a little bit more money, I’m choosing to work with my local eye doctor to ensure that my lenses are fitted exactly to the measurements of my eyes.
+The first time I ordered from Pair, I chose to work with my local eye doctor to ensure that my lenses were fitted exactly to the measurements of my eyes.
 I sit in front of a computer all day so I want to feel confident that my glasses won’t give me a headache and I know that my eye doctor will work with me to ensure that I’m fully satisfied.

 Do you want to try Pair Eyewear for yourself?
-Get $30 off your first order of $60 when you order using this link!
+Get 10% off your first order of $60 when you order using this link and use code Grownupdish